guybw/LUXPower/README.md

 My username on github (at) hotmail.com I will send you over a MS forms page and then I will get you added you my private Github page.
 I'm sure you can work it out now :)

+please dont open issues on this as I dont monitor this repo.